 Security deposit conflicts are fairly common in the state of New York.
-A tenant may move out thinking that they have left the property just like they found it.
+A New York tenant may move out thinking that they have left the unit just like they found it.
 However, the landlord may think otherwise and deduct a portion of their security deposit to cater for some repairs.

 Small Claims Courts are established to determine who is right in these situations.
-Small Claims Courts in New York allow lawsuits amounting up to a maximum of $10,000.
+The New York Small Claims Court allows lawsuits amounting up to a maximum of $10,000.

-Disclaimer: This blog shouldn’t be used as a substitute for qualified legal advice from a licensed attorney.
-Laws keep on changing, and this blog might not be up-to-date when you read it.
+Disclaimer: This blog shouldn’t be used as a substitute for qualified legal advice from a licensed lawyer.
+Landlord and tenant rights and responsibilities, and laws in general, keep on changing, and this blog might not be up-to-date when you read it.

 If you have any questions regarding the landlord-tenant laws or any other law, please get in touch with us or a lawyer today.